![]() |

 1. Direct-fired bath heaters:

 These heaters use a flame to heat the crude oil directly.
-The fire is created by consuming a fuel, like petroleum gas or propane, and the intensity is moved to the unrefined petroleum by direct contact.
+The fire is created by consuming a fuel, like petroleum gas or propane, and the intensity is transferred to the unrefined petroleum by direct contact.
 These heaters are commonly used in remote locations where electricity is not available.

 2. Indirect-fired bath heaters:

-These radiators utilize an intensity exchanger to move intensity to the raw petroleum.The heat exchanger is heated by a flame, steam, or hot water, and the crude oil is pumped through the heat exchanger, where it is heated.
-These heaters are commonly used in locations where electricity is available
+These heaters use a heat exchanger to transfer heat to the crude oil.
+The heat exchanger is heated by a flame, steam, or hot water, and the crude oil is pumped through it, where the required heating takes place.
+These heaters are commonly used in locations where electricity or alternative heat sources are available.

 03. Electric bath heaters:

-These radiators utilize electric obstruction components to warm the raw petroleum.The electric resistance elements are located inside the bath heater tank and the crude oil is pumped through the tank, where it is heated.
-These heaters are commonly used in locations where electricity is available and natural gas is not.
+These radiators use electric resistance elements to heat crude oil.
+The electric resistance elements are located inside the bath heater tank, and the crude oil is pumped through the tank where it is heated.
+These heaters are commonly used in areas where electricity is available but natural gas is not.

-Outline of the Bath Heater Cycle:
+Real Internal System of the Crude Oil Bath Heater (Explained)

 ![]() |